CristianDavideConte/universalSmoothScroll/README.md

 `scrollIntoView` | Scrolls the window and, if necessary, the container of the passed element in order to make it visible on the screen.<br> There are 3 possible allignments for both the passed element and it's closest scrollable container: top, bottom, center.<br> The allignments can be changed by passing different values of alignToTop and alignToLeft.<br> Works with "overflow('',X,Y): hidden" if specified.
 `stopScrollingX` | Stops all the current scroll-animation on the x-axis of the passed container.<br>After the animations are stopped a callback function can be invoked.
 `stopScrollingY` | Stops all the current scroll-animation on the y-axis of the passed container.<br>After the animations are stopped a callback function can be invoked.
+`stopScrolling` | Stops all the current scroll-animation on both the x-axis and the y-axis of the passed container.<br>After the animations are stopped a callback function can be invoked.
 `hrefSetup` | Looks for every anchor element (`<a>` && `<area>`) with a value for the href attribute linked to an element on the same page and attaches an eventListener(onclick) to it in order to trigger a smooth-scroll-animation to reach the linked element (internally uses scrollIntoView).

 # Methods' syntaxes